Binance Review 2023: Is It Good For Trading?

 Investors and traders alike can upgrade their account type to the maximum level of VIP 9.
 Spot trading fees are entitled to a reduction if the 30-day trading volume fits the criteria below, Binance Coins (BNB) are held on the account, or receiving kickbacks through the referral system.

-For example, a VIP 1 level can be achieved if more than 50 BTC is traded within a 30 day period.
+For example, a VIP 1 level can be achieved if more than 50 BTC is traded within 30 days.
 This will attract a 10% discount on maker trading fees.
-If BNB is held on the Binance wallet, then a 25% discount applies to spot trading fees, therefore reducing to 0.075%/0.075%.
+If BNB is held on the Binance wallet, then a 25% discount applies to spot trading fees, therefore reducing to 0.075% (maker) and 0.075% (taker).

 Binance charges zero fees to withdraw digital assets from the Binance wallet to an external wallet or another crypto platform.
 However, a small network fee will apply and is determined by the load of the network at the time of the transaction.
 The full list of withdrawal fees and minimum withdrawal limits can be seen on the Binance website.